jedgroev/SCC_R_package/README.md

 ![figure](./fig/README_editor.png)

-To learn more in detail about project management with R studio and rmarkdown please have a look at the following pressuse resources:
+To learn more in detail about project management with RStudio and Rmarkdown please have a look at the following precious resources:

   - <https://carpentries-incubator.github.io/Reproducible-Publications-with-RStudio/>
   - <https://swcarpentry.github.io/r-novice-gapminder/>